SenaryLabs/equity-tokenization/README.md

 # Fusion Finance: Tokenized Equity Concept

 Fusion Finance utilizes blockchain as a messaging layer for instructions.
 Actual trade execution and settlement occur off-chain via traditional brokers, with on-chain tokens representing verified off-chain ownership.
-It bridges traditional and blockchain finance, offering a scalable and compliant solution for equity tokenization.
+It bridges traditional finance and blockchain, offering a scalable and compliant solution for equity tokenization.

-**Key Benefits:** Tapping into equities deep liquidity, ensures  and leverages smart contract automation for equity trading and ownership management.
+For further details on the concept behind the protocol and use cases, please refer to the [Litepaper](litepaper.md).

 ## Technical Notes